How to Dry Mint in a Dehydrator: A Step-by-Step Guide

 3. Start Dehydrating:

-Turn on your food dehydrator and let it run until all of the leaves have dried out completely – usually anywhere from 8-12 hours, depending on how much moisture was left in them before they were placed in the machine.
+Turn on your and let it run until all of the leaves have dried out completely – usually anywhere from 8-12 hours, depending on how much moisture was left in them before they were placed in the machine.
 You should check periodically throughout this process by gently touching each leaf; if there’s still some softness present, then continue running it until they are crisp but not brittle when touched lightly with your fingers or tongs/spatula used specifically for food preparation purposes only.
 The dried mint should be easily crushed by hand.
+After drying, gently crush the leaves to make crushed mint, which can be stored or used in recipes and teas.

-To ensure even results across the entire batch, rotate trays from top to bottom every few hours during the dehydration process.
+To ensure even results across the entire batch, rotate trays periodically during the dehydration process.
 This will help distribute hot air evenly within the appliance and prevent any one side from drying faster than others, which could lead to spoilage or mold issues later on after storing away the finished product.
+For small amounts of mint, microwave drying can be used by drying leaves in short intervals at low settings.
+This method is quick and effective for preserving small batches of mint.

 Once the dehydrating is completed, it’s time to store your dried mint – a measure that will ensure its savor and consistency remain safe for potential usage.